sundvall/sundvall-portfolio/content/portfolio/caperio/index.md

 projectUrl: https://news.cision.com/se/caperio-ab
 ---

 At Caperio me and my team developed a new self service portal.
-It was an R & D project to provide an interface to workflow software.
+It was an R & D project to provide a friendly interface to workflow software.
 As part of this I added content to the nodejs api and implemented the design evolved in close collaboration with both interaction designer and backend programmers.

-**Challenges and technical aspects:**
+**Experience:**
 - fullstack development
 - pioneer project
 - evolving design